KeysonRaphael/Viewers/docs/latest/deployment/index.md

 # Deployment

-The OHIF Viewer can be embedded in other web applications via it's [packaged script source][viewer-npm], or served up as a stand-alone PWA ([progressive web application][pwa-url]) by building and hosting a collection of static assets.
+The mConnect Viewer can be embedded in other web applications via it's [packaged script source][viewer-npm], or served up as a stand-alone PWA ([progressive web application][pwa-url]) by building and hosting a collection of static assets.
 In either case, you will need to configure your instance of the Viewer so that it